Marine Directorate

-The Scottish Government's Marine Directorate (Cùisean Mara na h-Alba) is a directorate of the Scottish Government responsible for managing Scotland's seas and freshwater fisheries along with delivery partners NatureScot and the Scottish Environment Protection Agency.
-From April 2009 until June 2023, the directorate was known as Marine Scotland.
+The Marine Directorate (Cùisean Mara na h-Alba) is a directorate of the Scottish Government responsible for managing Scotland's seas and freshwater fisheries along with delivery partners NatureScot and the Scottish Environment Protection Agency.
+Between April 2009 and June 2023 the directorate was known as Marine Scotland.

 History

 The Marine Directorate was established on 1 April 2009, merging two executive agencies (Fisheries Research Services and the Scottish Fisheries Protection Agency) and the Scottish Government marine and fishery policy divisions.

 Overview

 Responsibilities

 The Marine Directorate provides management and research of devolved responsibilities such as: